East Liberty Presbyterian Church

 East Liberty Presbyterian Church, sometimes referred to as the Cathedral of Hope, is in the East Liberty neighborhood of the East End of Pittsburgh, Pennsylvania, United States.
 The current building is the fifth church building to occupy the site; the first was in 1819.
+It occupies the space of an entire block.

 History

 The congregation of the East Liberty Presbyterian Church was founded in 1819.
 The land on which the present church stands was donated by Jacob and Barbara Negley.
 An acre-and-a-half site, the congregation's first building was a brick school and meeting house of forty-four square feet.
 The first pastor of the congregation was the Reverend W.B.
 McIlvaine, who was called as pastor in 1829.
 His ministry of four decades began with his ordination and installation in April 1830.

 The pastorate of Rev. McIlvaine saw 622 members added to the church, spurring plans for a larger church building.
 In 1847 Mrs. Negley, now a widow, donated an additional tract of land that includes the current South Highland Avenue frontage.
 Three thousand dollars was raised and the second church, measuring 70 by 50 feet and seating about 400, was erected.
 The Pennsylvania Railroad extension into Pittsburgh in 1853 caused the Village of East Liberty's population to grow.
 Eventually, the second church proved too small and discussions began again on the construction of a third building.
 The building of the third church was delayed by the Civil War, but in 1862, $13,000 was raised and the new church completed by 1864 at a total cost of $23,000.

 In 1865, the church called an associate, the Rev. John Gillespie, a native of Scotland and graduate of the Western Theological Seminary.
 When Rev. McIlvaine retired in 1870, Gillespie assumed the role of pastor.
 Gillespie's ministry lasted 12 years.
 In 1882, the Reverend Benjamin L. Agnew, of Philadelphia, was called to succeed Gillespie, but resigned after sixteen months to accept another call in Philadelphia.
 In 1884, the church called the Reverend J.P.E.
 Kumler, of Cincinnati.
 The congregation grew again under Kumler's leadership and the congregation began to consider a fourth, and larger, church building.
 The fourth church was begun in 1887 and completed within a year.

 In 1902, the Rev. Frank W. Sneed succeeded Kumler and served until 1920, when he resigned citing failing health.
 A vacancy of a year occurred until the Reverend Stuart Nye Hutchison was called as pastor in April 1921.
 In 1918, when the congregation observed its one-hundredth anniversary, Andrew William Mellon and Richard Beatty Mellon, the grandsons of Jacob and Barbara Negley donated to the East Liberty congregation the plot of land on Whitfield Street.
 This final donation of land brought the entire square of East Liberty's center into church possession, which would later be filled with a fifth church, funded by Richard Beatty Mellon and Jennie King Mellon and in memory of their mothers.